-Staff mustn't close down a concern because they feel "stuck" or "they can't do anymore".
-It is important to escalate concerns to DSLs, Headteachers, other senior staff or if necessary, to the Trust Safeguarding Manager, Louis Donald.
+Staff must not close a concern because they feel "stuck" or "they can't do anymore".

+If staff become concerned about the progress or action taken in relation to a concern, they should escalate their concern to the Headteacher or if necessary27, to the Director of Safeguarding.

-If there are concerns about the work of an external agency the School will follow the escalation steps outlined in the locally agreed procedures documents.
+If there are concerns about the work of an external agency, the school will follow the escalation steps outlined in the locally agreed procedures documents28.

-The important principle is not to allow a concern to be "closed down" without it having received the necessary attention, assessment and resolution.
+The important principle is not to allow a concern to be "closed" without it having received the necessary attention, assessment, and resolution.